Skip to content

 The accepted format for Canadian resumes and cover letters might differ from the format used in your home country.
 Update your resume to follow Canadian standards by following the tips outlined in this guide.
 You can do the same for your cover letter using this guide.We’ve even got a free Canadian resume template available for download in your Moving2Canada account (it’s free to create an account, if you don’t have one already!).

 If your IEC application has already been processed and you’ve received your Port of Entry letter (POE letter), you should let employers know that you’re legally authorized to work.
-Canadian employers are much more likely to consider foreign candidates if the candidate can legally be hired.
+Canadian employers are much more likely to consider foreign candidates who aren’t yet in Canada if the you can legally be hired.

 It can be hard to make yourself stand out from other job applicants, especially when you’re applying from outside the country.
 Consider ways to get creative with your job applications — maybe you could send a video application instead of a standard resume?
 Check out this guide from an IEC participant who nailed down a job virtually, while living overseas.